Benchmarking my portfolio – June 2022 update

 What about our U.S. accounts?

 I also monitor our U.S. accounts but not to a big extent.
 Based on the limited holdings in our U.S.-dollar RRSPs, I know how things are going.
 In the last six months, low-cost tech ETF QQQ and U.S. total market index ETF VTI have been hammered.
-That said, I will continue to own these ETFs and if anything over time, I will only add more as these ETFs DRIP where possible.
+While I own a few U.S. stocks, it’s easy to see how they have performed.

 - Johnson & Johnson (JNJ:US)